 Maps, like the other records which The National Archives holds, have accrued in government departments and agencies or courts of law in the course of the normal activities of those bodies, and have subsequently been selected for permanent preservation.
 They are themselves part of the records - some held in discrete groupings, some scattered among the written records to which they relate - and are mostly arranged in the order in which they were created, accumulated and transferred by the departments, agencies or courts.
-Because of variations over the centuries in government business and interests, in Britain and overseas, some geographical areas and some periods of history are more fully covered than others.
+Because of variations over the centuries in government business and interests, in Britain and overseas, some geographical areas and some periods of history are covered more fully than others.

 Broadly speaking, The National Archives' holdings of maps used in the conduct of domestic government business cover mainly England and Wales, with rather less coverage of Scotland and Northern Ireland (or, before 1922, the whole of Ireland).
 They reflect the work not only of government departments, but also of some public transport undertakings and public utilities.
 Moreover, the substantial landholdings of the Crown and government, the history of taxation of landed property, and the frequency of litigation in relation to privately-owned land, mean that The National Archives' holdings include maps of estates, large and small (although, The National Archives is not normally the best place to start a search for such material, except for that which related to the estates of the Crown).

-Maps of places outside the British Isles were created or accumulated in pursuit of both foreign relations and colonial activities, and in the planning and conduct of military, naval and air campaigns and operations: many of these maps are now held here, covering most areas of the world - a significant exception being the records relating to those areas of the world covered by the former India Office.
+Maps of places outside the British Isles were created or accumulated in pursuit of both foreign relations and colonial activities, and in the planning and conduct of military, naval and air campaigns and operations.
+Many of these maps are now held here, covering most areas of the world - a significant exception being the records relating to those areas of the world covered by the former India Office.
 For these, and other mapping originating from the conduct of government business, domestic and overseas, now held elsewhere than The National Archives, see Section 8 below.

 2. Maps in discrete record series